Facebook Messenger is #5 in Top 10 Business Messaging platforms

 2016.
 Facebook Messenger gets group video calling

-Facebook Messenger just added group video calling.
-The chat app now allows groups of up to six users to make video calls directly from their messages.
-The feature, available now to anyone with the latest version of the app.
-Starting a group call works the same way as it does for one-to-one video calls in the app: tapping the camera icon in the top right corner while in a chat will begin the video call.
-Facebook has limited the calls to groups of six, though up to 50 other participants to join in without video once the limit is reached.
-Recall that Messenger's bro WhatsApp added only one-to-one video calling last month.
+Recently, Facebook Messenger introduced a new feature: group video calling.
+This chat application now enables groups of up to six users to initiate video calls directly from their messages.
+The feature is now available to all users with the latest version of the app.
+Starting a group call is as simple as initiating a one-to-one video call within the app: by tapping the camera icon located in the top right corner while in a chat, users can begin a video call.
+Facebook has set a limit of six participants for group video calls, although up to 50 additional participants can join the call without enabling their video once the limit is reached.
+It's worth noting that Facebook's sibling app, WhatsApp, added one-to-one video calling just last month.

 2016.
 Facebook Messenger adds end-to-end encryption